sullichrosu/Njobvu-AI/README.md

 **Windows:**
 Use the created shortcut on your desktop
 *or*
-Run Njovu-AI.exe in the root directory of the Njovu-AI
+Run Labeling-Tool.exe in the root directory of the Labeling Tool

 **All Platforms:**
-1) Using the terminal, navigate to the root directory of the Njovu-AI.
+1) Using the terminal, navigate to the root directory of the Labeling Tool.
 2) Run "node server.js".
 3) Go to "http://localhost:8080".